 From magnifying mirrors to HD cameras and selfie culture, peach fuzz or vellus hair can become a source of anxiety - here’s how to remove it if you want to, and a case for leaving yours be

-Peach fuzz: sounds cute and friendly, can be a pain in the butt if you’ve got a lot of it, particularly on your face.
+Peach fuzz: sounds cute and friendly, can be a pain if you’ve got a lot of it, particularly on your face.
 The better cameras get and the more Insta obsessed we become, the more we perceive fine, downy hair on the face as noticeable and troublesome, but just to preface this article with a self-acceptance pep talk, we’ve all got it, and unless you’re zooming in during selfie mode in full sunlight or face-planting the mirror, we promise we can’t see it.
 That light-up mirror you're using to do your makeup in the morning may be highlighting it but don't let it fool you into thinking you're part beauty queen, part bear.

 For some, it is admittedly a legitimate problem and confidence sucker, but if you’ve never thought about it before, or are suddenly gripped with peach fuzz paranoia, please don’t leap to drastic measures to mow it off your lovely visage.

 If it is a beauty issue for you and you'd like to be rid of it, here are a few peach fuzz facts, along with some ‘dos’ and ‘don'ts’.

 “The down on the chin of an adolescent boy whose beard has not yet developed.”

 Clearly this entry needs to be revisited for the 21st century where gender is concerned.
 Electrolysis expert and co-founder of The You Clinic Rachel Cross emphasises that peach fuzz isn’t simply a teenage boy issue: